Maiwand Nangyal

 Presentations

-Presented MSc dissertation research to the Economic & Social History research group at Nuffield College, Oxford.
-Audience included Professor Sheilagh Ogilvie, Chichele Professor of Economic History, and Professor Joel Mokyr, 2025 Nobel laureate in Economic Sciences.
+Presented MSc dissertation research to the Economic & Social History research group at Nuffield College, with an audience including Professors Sheilagh Ogilvie and Joel Mokyr (joint 2025 Nobel laureate in Economic Sciences), and incorporated their feedback into the final dissertation.

 Publications